la2050/archive/_projects/2015/blacklistla-moves-toward-the-future.md

-   BlacklistLA Steering Committee and Volunteers: Strategic Guidance - $0 LA Chinatown Firecracker Run Committee: Fiscal Sponsorship - $0 Mayor’s Office: Alignment with Great Streets Urban Renewal Program $0 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total cost of the initiative is approximately double of what we are seeking from LA2050 - $200,000.
-However, this additional amount will be covered through in-kind donations, volunteer time, and sponsorships.
-We have runners who have offered to volunteer their time to execute the runs; we have videographers and a webmaster who have committed to furthering the brand; and we have colleagues in the public art and transportation realms who advise us on strategic areas to visit in the city.
-We will also continue to pursue foundation funding for our efforts.
+   BlacklistLA Steering Committee and Volunteers: Strategic Guidance - $0 LA Chinatown Firecracker Run Committee: Fiscal Sponsorship - $0 Mayor’s Office: Alignment with Great Streets Urban Renewal Program $0 How do you plan to scale the success of your proposal?: >- As a growing movement of Angelenos, BlacklistLA always has scaling at the front of our mind.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Executive Director- $40,000
-   BlacklistLA Run and Training Group Supplies - $15,000 Volunteer Appreciation Event - $5000
-   Happy Birthday LA 5K - $25,000
-   Administrative Costs - $15,000
-   Total: $100,000
-How do you plan to scale the success of your proposal?: >- As a growing movement of Angelenos, BlacklistLA always has scaling at the front of our mind.
 We believe that a one-year, $100,000 investment in